 Buffet breakfast demolished and suitcases packed, one again, we caught the early morning train to Alpnachstad station, which sits at the base of the mountain.
 The train journey was absolutely stunning with endless Swiss scenery surrounding us, and when you leave the train at the other end, the fresh air and sheer silence of the mountains around you is like something you’d see in a movie.

 We took the world’s steepest (fact) Cogway up to the top, which took around an hour.
 This tram was no joke.
 The vertical angle at which we were ascending was marginally terrifying and if you happened to lean a little too far out of the window, you would without a doubt be toast.
 But the views, the snow patches and the cows complete with traditional bells made it the traditional Swiss experience that I’d hoped for.

 At the top it was a combination of icy cold and, when the breeze stopped, searingly hot from the sun above us, which at this point was far closer to us that usual, given the height of this mountain.
-There were a number of viewpoints to venture up so it’s no surprise that I took a good few hundred photos on this one day alone, but in all seriousness, it’s worth every ounce of effort.
-Lucky for us the fog from the previous day had cleared, and so apart from the odd cloud that literally hit you in the face as it drifted by, it was crystal clear.
+There were a number of viewpoints to venture up so it’s no surprise that I took a good few hundred photos on this one day alone, and luckily the fog from the previous day had cleared, and so apart from the odd cloud that literally hit you in the face as it drifted by, it was crystal clear.

 Our lunch stop was complete with entertainment in the form of horn players (if that’s the correct term!?) which was the most surreal thing.
 Where do I sign up for that job?

 We didn’t have too long up at the top as we had a flight to catch at 6pm back in Zürich, so we embarked on a ‘quick’ walk up to the highest point.
 This walk would have been quick if it wasn’t for three minor set backs.